safocl/Watcher/README.md

 ### Dependies:
 - gtkmm4 -- to make and linkage (headers and libs).
 - sdl2 and sdl2_mixer -- to make and linkage (headers and libs).
-- this project use [nlohmann/json](https://github.com/nlohmann/json/tree/eb7376bb131a4b19a5fc6aacfd046fd298cd0119) for JSON parse.
+- this project use [nlohmann/json](https://github.com/nlohmann/json) for JSON parse.

 ### Build
 on GNU/Linux:

-after cloning this repository, you should do `git submodule update --init`.

 ```bash
 $ mkdir build && cd build